-To become a Certified Health Education Specialist, an individual needs at least a bachelor's degree in health education, but many health education professionals possess master's degrees.
-Certification is offered through the National Commission for Health Education Credentialing and requires completing an approved academic program and passing a multiple-choice exam of 165 questions.
+Certification is offered through the National Commission for Health Education Credentialing and requires the completion of an approved academic program and the passing a multiple-choice exam of 165 questions.
 Certification is available at two levels and must be renewed periodically.
 Health educators who want to become public school teachers will need to meet their state's licensing requirements, which usually include completing an approved teacher education program and passing competency examinations.

 A bachelor's degree program in health education trains students to educate individuals of all ages in a variety of settings.
-Courses cover topics such as disease, adolescent health concerns and the basics of public health education.
 Master's degree programs in health education usually focus on public health trends and problems.
 Students learn to develop and implement programs to tackle these issues.
-A thesis is often required, as is an internship.

 Bachelor of Health Education